Windows 11 installation: Everything you need to know in 2026

 If the device does not boot, the Advanced startup options environment includes the same options available with the “Reset this PC” feature.

-You can only use this option to reinstall the same version of Windows 11 already installed on the computer.
+You can use this option only to reinstall the same version of Windows 11 that was already installed on the computer.

 It’s also possible to install Windows 11 without bloatware.
-I’m referring to the default promotional apps that Microsoft includes on every setup.
-If you want to proceed with the installation without bloatware, you would simply need to choose the “English (World)” or “English (Europe)” option from the “Time and Currency format” setting and continue with the on-screen directions as normal to complete the clean install.
+I’m referring to the default promotional apps that Microsoft includes with every setup.
+If you want to proceed with the installation without bloatware, select “English (World)” or “English (Europe)” in the “language” setting, then follow the on-screen instructions to complete the clean install.

-Another way to perform a clean installation that is fully decluttered of junk apps and unnecessary features is to use the Tiny11 Builder script to create a custom and unsupported USB flash drive and then use the installer to set up a minimal setup of Windows 11.
+Another way to perform a clean installation, free of junk apps and unnecessary features, is to use the Tiny11 Builder script to create a custom, unsupported USB flash drive, then run the installer to set up a minimal Windows 11 installation.

-Although the default setup forces you to install Windows 11 with a Microsoft account, you can skip this requirement using the “Domain join instead” option during the setup for Windows 11 Pro.
+Although the default setup requires a Microsoft account to install Windows 11, you can bypass this requirement by selecting the “Domain join instead” option during Windows 11 Pro setup.
 If you have the “Home” edition of the operating system, you can disable the internet connection to continue with a local account.

 Windows 11 install on unsupported hardware

-If you have a computer with unsupported hardware, you can still install Windows 11.
+If your computer has unsupported hardware, you can still install Windows 11.
 However, this method is not supported because the device may experience performance and reliability issues.
-You won’t be offered an upgrade to the next version, and you may encounter more errors, such as a Blue Screen of Death (BSoD) and problems with drivers.
+You won’t be offered an upgrade to the next version, and you may encounter additional errors, such as Blue Screen of Death (BSoD) and driver issues.

 BypassSecureBootCheck regedit